Kernel-Dirichlet/Haskell2Julia/README.md

 # Haskell2Julia

-H2J is a mini-transpiler capable of translating a subset of the Haskell language into Julia.
+H2J is a mini-transpiler (written in Julia) capable of translating a subset of the Haskell language into Julia.

 The source code for the transpiler exists in the Jupyter Notebook - H2J_main.ipynb , along with extensive documentation.